lambdamikel/MiDeLoRa/README.md

 practical Description Logic ontology applications.
 For example, it was used in [DLMAPS](https://github.com/lambdamikel/DLMAPS).
 It was also possible to run the LUBM Benchmark with MiDeLoRa.
 See `(test 1)` here.
-Moreover, in comparison to othe reasoners, MiDeLoRa did not have quite as many optimization techniques implemented, and the ones implemented were the most basic ones.
+Moreover, in comparison to other reasoners of that time period, MiDeLoRa did not have quite as many optimization techniques implemented, and the ones implemented were the most basic ones (semantic branching, dependeny-directed backtracking, model caching, ...)

 Back in these days, I was a big believer in CLOS and object-oriented + functional programming in Common Lisp.
 Inspired by [the infamous